Attempted assassination of Donald Trump in Pennsylvania: Shooting

 Crooks undertook the shooting immediately after the confrontation with the officer.

-A few minutes into Trump's speech, starting at 6:11:33 p.m., Crooks fired eight shots into the rally, striking Trump and three rallygoers, one fatally, before being killed seconds later by a sniper from the Secret Service.
+A few minutes into Trump's speech, starting at 6:11:33 p.m., Crooks fired eight shots into the rally, grazing Trump in his right ear and striking three rallygoers, killing one instantly and mortally wounding a second who died in 2026, before being killed seconds later by a sniper from the Secret Service.
 As the shots were heard, rally attendees yelled "Duck!"
 Police bodycam footage captured the movements and responses of some of the law enforcement officials at the rally to the detected threat on a rooftop, which the BBC later called "moments of frustration, confusion and miscommunication".
 Two shots were fired toward Crooks.
 Aaron Zaliponi, a member of Butler County's Emergency Services Unit, fired the first shot four seconds after Crooks began shooting at Trump.
 The bullet is believed to have struck Crooks's rifle stock, causing it to fragment and send debris flying, which hit his face, neck, and right shoulder.
 The impact forced Crooks to stop shooting and reposition himself.
 On a building behind Trump's left shoulder, a team of Secret Service countersnipers were facing in a different direction and reoriented toward Crooks to aim a second shot at him before he could resume firing; a member of that team fatally shot Crooks 16 seconds after he had begun firing.

 The upper part of Trump's right ear was grazed by the first bullet Crooks fired.
 Trump raised a hand to his ear before dropping down on his podium behind the lectern for cover.
 Secret Service agents lunged toward Trump and shielded him.
 After the assailant was declared "down", agents helped Trump get up.
 Blood was visible on his ear and face.
 He asked the Secret Service agents to let him get his shoes.
 According to Trump, the agents "hit me so hard that my shoes fell off, and my shoes are tight".
 They also offered to put him on a stretcher, but he declined.
 As he was walked off the venue stage, Trump told the Secret Service agents to wait and then raised his fist, pumped it at the crowd, and mouthed the words "Fight!
 Fight!
 Fight!"
 The crowd responded with cheers and chants of "U-S-A!"

 When I rose surrounded by Secret Service, the crowd was confused because they thought I was dead.
 And there was great, great sorrow.
 I could see that on their faces as I looked out.
 They didn't know I was looking out, they thought it was over.
 But I could see it, I wanted to do something to let 'em know I was ok.
 I raised my right arm, looked at the thousands and thousands of people that were breathlessly waiting and started shouting, Fight!
 Fight!
 Fight!